Things for Couples to do in London

 6. Boundary Rooftop

 Take your date to Boundary Rooftop and enjoy Mediterranean inspired cuisine in its heated orangery.
 Filled with sweet smelling citrus trees and a relaxing vibe, it is the perfect place to get to know each other.
-In the winter months, you can enjoy the added comfort of an open fire pit and hot cocktails to keep you nice and warm.
+In the winter months, you can enjoy the added comfort of an open fire pit and hot cocktails to keep you nice and warm at the rooftop bar.
 Great food and a great location- it's a safe choice for a romantic meal.

 7. The Ledbury